lsst/rtn-032/index.rst

 for Panda and Rucio to use them.
 Rubin is currently using a `CRIC instance at CERN <https://datalake-cric.cern.ch>`_.
 So for now a CERN account is needed in order to add info to this CRIC.
 Your browser will also need a valid X509 certificate.
 This instance currently have many place referring to "ATLAS".
-All the reference to "ATLAS" will be removed in the future but for now, think of "ATLAS XYZ" as "Rubin XYZ".
+All reference to "ATLAS" will be removed in the future but for now, think of "ATLAS XYZ" as "Rubin XYZ" when add/configuring resources.
 Eventually, the USDF will host the Rubin CRIC.

 Configuring CE and Panda Queue in CRIC
 ---------------------------------------